 For those who want something a bit more exotic than standard granite, marble, or stone countertops, there is Cambria.
 What is Cambria, you might ask?
 Well, it’s one of the hottest trending premium countertop materials.
 For more about this luxurious brand of countertops, keep reading.

 Cambria quartz, also known as Cambria granite, is the best of both worlds.
 It is comprised of at least 93% natural stone quartz.
 Quartz is naturally very durable and has amazing aesthetic qualities.
 Cambria quartz is a unique brand of quartz that is made right here in the USA.

 It was developed and manufactured in Eden Prairie, MN.
 This discovery of new quartz qualities has led to a lot of excitement in the countertop industry.
 Unlike regular granite, Cambria granite does not need to be polished or sealed.

 This is because of the hybridized nature of Cambria.
 It’s synthetic fillers and resins make for stain-resistant maintenance-free countertops.
 It also creates a surface that won’t harbor bacteria.
 It is completely non-porous and scratch-resistant.

 It even makes for a good surface to do everyday work on.
-Quartz is the seven-hardest mineral in the world and Cambria is essentially reinforced quartz.
+Quartz is the seventh-hardest mineral in the world and Cambria is essentially reinforced quartz.
 Cambria granite is actually stronger than natural granite slabs.